zer0cache/matic-docs/docs/develop/oracles/bandstandarddataset.md

 - `pair`: The base/quote symbol pair string
 - `rate`: The resulting rate of the given pair
 - `updated`: The timestamp at which the base and quote symbols was last updated on BandChain.
-For `USD`, this will be the current timestamp
+For `USD`, this will be the current timestamp.
 - `rawRate`: This object consists of two parts.
   - `value` is the `BigInt` value of the actual rate, multiplied by `10^decimals`
   - `decimals` is then the exponent by which `rate` was multiplied by to get `rawRate`

+## Example Usage

+This [contract](https://gist.github.com/tansawit/a66d460d4e896aa94a0790df299251db) demonstrates an example of using Band's `StdReference` contract and the `getReferenceData` function.